 Based on an ancient Athenian oath of citizenship, the Honor Code states:

 "We will never, by any selfish or other unworthy act, dishonor this our College; individually and collectively we will foster her ideals and do our utmost to instill a respect in those among us who fail in their responsibility; unceasingly we will strive to quicken a general realization of our common duty and obligation to our College.
 And thus in manifold service we will render our Alma Mater greater, worthier, and more beautiful."

-The honor system at Connecticut College is unique in that it is upheld and presided over by a student-governed judicial process.
+The honor system at Connecticut College is unique in that it is upheld by a student-governed Honor Council.
 Because the Honor Code is taken very seriously by students, there is a strong trust between students, faculty and administration.
 The Honor Code sets the tone for campus life and acts as a philosophy to live by through demonstrating a commitment to personal participation in improving the quality of life in our community.

 During orientation, this honor system is thoroughly explained to new students.
 When students matriculate, they pledge to adhere to the Connecticut College Honor Code by formally signing the Connecticut College matriculation pledge:

 "I accept membership into Connecticut College, a community committed to cultural and intellectual diversity.
 I understand my obligation to this community under the Honor Code and pledge to uphold standards of behavior governed by honor.
 I pledge to take responsibility for my beliefs, and to conduct myself with integrity, civility, and the utmost respect for the dignity of all human beings.
 I pledge that my actions will be thoughtful and ethical and that I will do my best to instill a sense of responsibility in those among us who falter."